JackNDiab/CSP/README.md

 All user inputs can be integers or floats.
 Non-integer inputs will display a key for the input variable.
 User will be prompted to choose a confidence interval for calculation. estimates.
 An interval of 80 is reccomended.

-***Note*** All estimates and calculations are strictly emperically based!
+***Note***: All estimates and calculations are strictly emperically based!
 This is meant to be a simple tool for rough size range estimates of some common collids.

 References: